loopandlearn/news/docs/index.md

 New [Apple Developer agreement](https://developer.apple.com/account) terms have surfaced -they must be agreed to by March 17, but do yourself a favor and do it now!

 - - -

-## Great Tips on Loop and Learn Instagram and Facebook

-We have lots of great tips and reminders for use during Hanukkah and the rest of the holidays.
-You can find them- and more to come- by clicking the links to our [IG](https://www.instagram.com/loopandlearn/) and [FB](https://www.facebook.com/groups/loopandlearn) pages.

 ## Announcement from Nightscout Board